 The Congress ICA Abu Dhabi 2020, Empowering Knowledge Societies, will be an opportunity for the profession from all over the world to share innovative ideas and research and for colleagues from allied and other professions to join us at this important event.
 We encourage the community to submit its proposals, but we would also encourage you to reach out to librarians, museum professionals, data managers, journalists and people working in civil society to be part of this conversation.
 The 21st century information challenges do not simply belong to archives and records professionals, they belong to everyone, so let’s share ideas, build networks to empower our knowledge societies!

-The 2020 ICA Congress Programme Committee hereby invites proposals for different types of sessions (read below) related to the following three sub-themes.
+The 2020 ICA Congress Programme Committee hereby invites proposals for different types of sessions (read below) related to the following sub-themes.
 Possible topics include, but are not limited to:

 Artificial Intelligence, Digital Preservation and Emerging Technologies

 - Open source technology and software for archives and recordkeeping

 - Big data, data preservation, and the public interest